Clinical tools, R packages, and legacy utilities are grouped below with links to papers and code.

 • ZIMHMM – Consensus enrichment calling across ChIP-seq replicates.
 (GitHub)

 • ZINBA – Zero-inflated negative binomial algorithm detecting NGS-enriched regions.
-(Project)
+(Archived; formerly hosted on Google Code)

 • hmmcov – HMM / AR-HMM procedures with variable selection for epigenetic enrichment.
-(Project)
+(Archived; formerly hosted on Google Code)

 • BASeG – Bivariate association studies linking expression and epigenetic marks with shared genetics.
 (Rashid et al., Ann Appl Stat, 2016)